craftingcity/The-Known-World/Game Notes/Prenotes/Prenotes Jan 15 22.md

 A large vault, high food potency, sedimentary rock.
 Bluecap, Barrelstalk, Verr Gourd, Smokebulb, Lithel

 Duergar made a path through here.
 The party has managed to pick it up.
-I will lead them to the city of [[Ammyrain]] proper.
+I will lead them to the city of [[Heilich-Muwwoq]] proper.

 On their first day, they encountered 8 bullet, which they summarily defeated.
 3 were able to run.
 This prey bites back.

 the party gathered some rations in this lush place.

-they traveled for 3 days before seeing the light of [[Ammyrain]], then another two.
+they traveled for 3 days before seeing the light of [[Heilich-Muwwoq]], then another two.

 [[Amashod]] mentioned [[The Book of Soma]].